SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond: Results

+The observed oscillations in the fluorescence response of the emitter during a variation of the pulse's energy constitute evidence for coherent control.
+We demonstrate optical Rabi rotations up to 7$\pi$ (Fig.~\ref{fig:resonant}\hyperlink{fig:resonantL}{c}).
+For fitting the data, we employ a function based on a decaying oscillation and a background term: $A\sin^2(\omega\sqrt{P_{\rm e}})\exp(\gamma P_{\rm e})+CP_{\rm e}$, where $A$ (amplitude), $\omega$ (modulation), $\gamma$ (decay rate) and $C$ (background coefficient) are the fit parameters, and $P_{\rm e}$ is the pulse energy.
+We exclude higher energy data points from the fit because of the sudden and drastic change of the system response, possibly caused by a threshold-based nonlinear effect.

+A direct estimation of the gate fidelities for a $\pi$-pulse is not possible since there is no available method to probe the absolute excited state population.
+Instead, in Supplementary~Sec.~\ref{sec:sup_fidelityEstimation} we rely on an indirect method and fit the first $\sim4\pi$ oscillations to the same model based on a damped oscillator with a linear background contribution.

-Finally, we characterize the photon purity, which is an additional figure of merit characterizing the emission.
-We implement a Hanbury Brown-Twiss interferometry experiment and find $g^{(2)}(0)$=0.1\,(1) (Fig.~\ref{fig:resonant}d), which shows clear antibunching (see supplementary materials) and single photon emission from the ultrashort pulse driven emitter.
+Finally, we measure the photon purity, which is an additional figure of merit that characterizes the emission.
+We implement a Hanbury Brown-Twiss interferometry experiment at $\pi$-pulse power and find $g^{(2)}(0)$=0.1\,(1) (Fig.~\ref{fig:resonant}\hyperlink{fig:resonantL}{d}), which shows clear antibunching and single photon emission from the ultrashort pulse driven emitter.

 Next, we investigate the shortest pulse duration which can still coherently excite the emitter.
-Using an autocorrelation measurement, we identify pulses with subpicosecond durations (Fig.~\ref{fig:resonant}e, inset).
-In the subpicosecond regime, the pulses have a bandwidth of $\sim$1400~GHz.
+Using an autocorrelation measurement, we identify pulses with femtosecond duration (Fig.~\ref{fig:resonant}\hyperlink{fig:resonantL}{e}, inset).
+In the femtosecond regime, the pulses have a bandwidth of $\sim$1400~GHz.
 The spectra of the wide bandwidth pulses are no longer Gaussian, but rather present a quadrilateral shape, due to the way they are sliced with the SLM.
-Since the closest optical transition (i.e. the D transition between $\ket{2}$ and $\ket{3}$) is about 830~GHz detuned, the selected bandwidth is at the limit for avoiding cross-coupling.
-By varying the pulse amplitude of the broadband pulses, we achieve a $6\pi$ rotation as shown in Fig. \ref{fig:resonant}e.
+Since the closest optical transition is about 820~GHz detuned, the selected bandwidth is at the limit for avoiding resonant cross-coupling between levels $\ket{2}$ and $\ket{3}$ (820-1400/2=120 GHz).
+By varying the pulse amplitude of the broadband pulses, we achieve a $6\pi$ rotation as shown in Fig.~\ref{fig:resonant}\hyperlink{fig:resonantL}{e}.
+We fit the data to a superimposed bi-sinusoidal model to better capture the phenomenological trends observed in the data: $A_1\sin^2(\omega_1\sqrt{P_{\rm e}})+A_2\sin^2(\omega_2\sqrt{P_{\rm e}})$ where $A_{1,2}$ (amplitudes) and $\omega_{1,2}$ (modulation) are the fit parameters.
+The data shows nonperfect fluorescence extinction of the Rabi rotations at $2\pi$ and $4\pi$, and a high inversion at $3\pi$ pulse energies.
+The observed behavior may result from variations in cross-coupling to other electronic levels of the SnV during the control pulse or from nonlinear effects induced by high excitation energies.
+The increased pulse energy requirements for femtosecond control in comparison with narrowband (e.g. $\sim$40 times higher for a $\pi$-pulse) results in an increased background, which in turn increases $g^2(0)$ to 0.2\,(6) (Fig.~\ref{fig:resonant}\hyperlink{fig:resonantL}{f}) at the $\pi$-pulse power.